 Flowers allowed Van Gogh to express his deep emotions with intensity: hope, light, serenity, or melancholy.
 For him, each bouquet was an emotional outlet as much as an exercise in pictorial freedom.

-What types of flowers did Van Gogh most often depict?
+Which types of flowers did Van Gogh most often depict?

 He mainly painted sunflowers, irises, roses, and blossoming almond trees, each carrying a strong symbolism: vitality, balance, tenderness, or renewal.